zhaoyi0113/smartcontract/README.md

 - Install `truffle`, `geth` command.
 - Install Ganache desktop GUI and launch a `quick start` blockchain instance.

+## Structure

+- contracts/Ledger.sol  # is the smart contract for zeller coin

 ## Deploy

 - Configure `truffle-config.js`, networks -> development section for the network you want to connect to.
 You don't need to change that if you connects to your local instance.